justlark/squirtinator/README.md

 and connect to its WiFi network, called `Squirtinator` by default.
 You may need to disconnect from cellular data.

-You can navigate to http://192.168.71.1 to access the web interface.
+Once connected, you can navigate to http://squirtin.me to access the web interface.

 ## Hardware